jeromeetienne/AR.js/README.md

 **You are done!** It will open a webpage which read the phone webcam, localize a hiro marker and add 3d on top of it!

-# What "Marker based" means
+# What "Marker Based" means
 AR.js uses `artoolkit`, and so it is marker based.
 `artoolkit` is a software with years of experience doing augmented reality.
 It is able to do a lot!